riak-synrc/pbkdf2/share/doc/src/ddocs.rst

 .. note::

-   The ``return`` statement used only for function exiting and it doesn't controls validation process.
+   The ``return`` statement used only for function, it has no impact on the validation process.

 .. seealso::